 We will explore each species’ characteristics, habitat, and behavior and learn about the scientific discoveries and findings that have helped us better understand these fascinating animals.
 Whether you’re a wildlife enthusiast or simply curious about the diverse history of hippos, this blog post is a must-read.

 Today Scientists recognize only two extant species of hippopotamuses: the common hippopotamus (Hippopotamus amphibius) and the pygmy hippopotamus (Choeropsis liberiensis or Hexaprotodon liberiensis).

-Weighing approximately three tons, the Common Hippo is the larger of two remaining species of Hippos in the world.
+Weighing approximately three tons, the Common Hippo is the largest of two remaining species of Hippos worldwide.
 From the early times of Egyptian writings, the Hippo has been considered a symbol of strength and fertility in their culture.

 The size of the Pygmy Hippo is substantially smaller than the Common Hippo.
 However, tipping the scales at about one ton is nothing small to bat an eye about.

 In addition to these two extant species, several extinct species of hippos have been identified through fossil evidence.
 Some extinct species of hippos include Hippopotamus gorgops, Hippopotamus lemerlei, and Tethys hippopotamus.
 These extinct species of hippos were found in Europe, Asia, and Africa, and the extant species differ in size, shape, and behavior.